OpenEvalProject/evals/manuscripts/elife-63368/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/63368/elife-63368-fig6-v1.jpg)

-**Figure 6.:** D. simulans Nicknack localizes to D. melanogaster heterochromatin but can only partially rescue essential function.(A) Venus-tagged D. melanogaster Nnk (Nnk-mel) or Venus-tagged D. simulans Nnk (Nnk-sim) (yellow) localize to foci within the heterochromatic chromocenter marked by H3K9me3 (magenta, dashed line) in D. melanogaster S2 cells.
+**Figure 6.:** (A) Venus-tagged D. melanogaster Nnk (Nnk-mel) or Venus-tagged D. simulans Nnk (Nnk-sim) (yellow) localize to foci within the heterochromatic chromocenter marked by H3K9me3 (magenta, dashed line) in D. melanogaster S2 cells.
 Each image is of a representative S2 cell nucleus with DAPI marking DNA.
 Scale bar = 2 μm.
 (B) Transient co-transfection of Venus-tagged Nnk-sim (magenta) and FLAG-tagged Nnk-mel (yellow) shows that they overlap in their localization to discrete heterochromatic foci in D. melanogaster S2 cells.
 Scale bar = 2 μm.
 (C) Schematic of rescue Nnk-sim transgene, which contains the genomic region 1 kb upstream of the Nnk start codon and 1 kb downstream of the stop codon, but with the D. simulans coding region (dark gray) from start to stop codon, including introns.
 The region of Nnk-mel targeted by the RNAi hairpin is highlighted by the red line; because of its divergence and codon-optimization, the Nnk-sim rescue transgene is resistant to RNAi.
 (D) Ability of Nnk-mel and Nnk-sim transgenes to rescue ubiquitous knockdown of Nnk using Act5C-GAL4 drivers.
 The vertical axis represents the observed/expected progeny in each cross.
 Without Nnk transgene, there are significantly fewer Nnk knockdown male and female progeny recovered than expected.
 Nnk-mel transgene is able to rescue Nnk-RNAi depletion in both males and females.
 Nnk-sim transgene is able to rescue Nnk-RNAi knockdown females significantly better than knockdown males.
 Filled circles represent number of female adult progeny and open triangles represent number of male adult progeny recovered from single-pair matings.
 Horizontal bars show the mean and standard deviation.

 Next, we examined the consequences of Nnk positive selection on viability in D. melanogaster.
 We created a D. simulans Nnk ‘rescue’ transgene (Figure 6C).
 This rescue transgene is similar to the D. melanogaster Nnk-rescue construct (Figure 3B), except that it contains the D. simulans Nnk coding sequence (codon-optimized to D. melanogaster) with 1 kb Nnk-flanking sequences from D. melanogaster (Supplementary file 4).
 We introduced this D. simulans Nnk-rescue transgene into the same attP site on D. melanogaster X chromosome as the D. melanogaster Nnk-rescue transgene via PhiC31-mediated transgenesis (Figure 6D).
 The attP-insertion rescue design allowed us to put the transgene in the same genetic location in the Nnk-mel and Nnk-sim rescue crosses, normalizing for variability in expression of transgenes.
 This allowed a near-isogenic comparison of the D. simulans and D. melanogaster Nnk transgenes’ ability to rescue inviability of Nnk-null D. melanogaster flies, despite their high level of sequence divergence.
 Unfortunately, low levels of endogenous Nnk expression did not allow us to assess whether the expression levels of both Nnk transgenes were equivalent.